mooni/mooni/packages/widget-sdk/README.md

 `opts.ethereum`: A standard JSON-RPC provider.
 This is useful if the hosting app already authenticated the web3 wallet of the user, so he doesn't have to login again on Mooni.

 `opts.token`: Automatically select a token to sell in Mooni.
+Must be an ERC20 contract address.

 #### If used as a modal:
 - `mooni.open()`